JQuery: jQuery plug-ins

 jQuery's architecture allows developers to create plug-in code to extend its function.
 There are thousands of jQuery plug-ins available on the Web that cover a range of functions, such as Ajax helpers, Web services, datagrids, dynamic lists, XML and XSLT tools, drag and drop, events, cookie handling, and modal windows.

 An important source of jQuery plug-ins is the plugins sub-domain of the jQuery Project website.
 The plugins in this subdomain, however, were accidentally deleted in December 2011 in an attempt to rid the site of spam.
 The new site is a GitHub-hosted repository, which required developers to resubmit their plugins and to conform to new submission requirements. jQuery provides a "Learning Center" that can help users understand JavaScript and get started developing jQuery plugins.

-In order to create these plug-ins, developers can either choose to write their own code from scratch or build on top of an existing structure such as the jQuery Boilerplate.